Questions about registration

 - It is your access time

-- You have already paid
+- You have already made payment or confirmed attendance

 You must contact your dean’s office to drop classes if: